 Configuration Variable 257-512: Indexed access area. (see also CV#31, 32)

 This is the indexed area.
 It contains a total of 65536 pages, each 256 bytes in length.
 The first 4096 pages are reserved for NMRA use.
 The remaining 61440 pages are available to manufacturers for their own purposes.
 For the manufacturer that needs only 256 additional bytes of CVs, he can simply specify a base address in CV#31-32 and not respond if that address is not enabled without actually paging data.
+The pages are addressed via CV 31 (high address bits) and CV 32 (lower address bits).

 Configuration Variable 880-895: Dynamic CVs